-The size of this slug varies, they occasionally reach dimensions of about 25cm at maturity, but usually are under 15cm.
-The color of this slug is generally black, as its name suggests, but coloration is quite variable, and it can even be white!
-Young specimens are brown in color, which gradually change as they reach their mature state.
+The size of this slug varies, they occasionally reach dimensions of about 25 cm at maturity, but usually are under 15 cm.
+The color of this slug is generally black, as its name suggests, but the coloration is quite variable, and it can even be white!
+Young specimens are brown, which gradually change as they reach their mature state.

-The slug covers itself in a thick, foul-tasting mucus, which serves as both protection against predators, as well as a means to keep moist.
+The black garden slug covers itself in thick, foul-tasting mucus, which serves as both protection against predators, and a means to keep moist.
 It is somewhat difficult to wash off your feet, so watch where you walk!

-This species is well established on the BC coastal region, and is considered a potentially serious threat as a pest, being an invasive species which can negatively impact agriculture.
+This species is well established in the Pacific Northwest region and is considered a potentially serious threat as a pest, it is an invasive species that can negatively impact agriculture.
 They are originally out of Europe but are now invasive in other countries, they are becoming a serious threat in Canada.

-Black garden slugs are originally from western and central Europe, they have been introduced into many countries worldwide.
-Black garden slugs have been found in BC since 1941 and have been considered a serious pest since the early 60s.
-Black garden slugs are the most common slugs in southern British Columbia now.
+Black garden slug is originally from western and Central Europe, they have been introduced into many countries worldwide.
+These slugs have been found in BC since 1941 and have been considered a serious pest since the early 60s.
+Garden slugs are the most common slugs in southern British Columbia now.

 Like all other species of the gastropod family, the black slug can fertilize itself if needed, although a mate is preferred.
 After mating, the slug lays eggs of about 5 mm in diameter.